s3gw-tech/s3gw/docs/design/0001-ui-backend.md

 the `s3gw-ui` frontend will communicate with the `s3gw-ui` backend using a specific REST API dialect, tailored to the frontend's needs.

-For example, lets assume the `s3gw-ui` frotend desires to know all buckets in the system, the number of objects, and each bucket's total size.
+For example, lets assume the `s3gw-ui` frontend desires to know all buckets in the system, the number of objects, and each bucket's total size.
 Currently, this means performing several different operations to `s3gw`, and processing the results in the frontend.
 With the new approach, the `s3gw-ui` frontend